xpack-3rd-party/segger-system-view-xpack/README.md

 ### Template files

-In the `templates` folder there are two header files and one source file;
+In the `templates` folder there is a header file and a source file;
 copy them into the project, and possibly update them.

 ### CMake